 Mount Kilimanjaro

-The Kilimanjaro Mountain is another on the list of the wonders o Africa.
-It is the tallest free standing mountain in the world.
-The mountain stands at about 5895 meters above sea level.
-It is also one of the only and largest stratovolcanoes in the world.
+Mount Kilimanjaro is the tallest free standing mountain in the world.
+It rises about 5,895 meters above sea level and is one of the largest stratovolcanoes on Earth.

 Okavango Delta